 - 8 whole chicken legs

 - Rice, beans, and plantains, for serving

-- In a food processor, pulse the chile, onions, green onions, garlic, black pepper, salt, allspice, nutmeg, and thyme into a coarse paste.
+- In a food processor, pulse the peppers, onions, green onions, garlic, black pepper, salt, allspice, nutmeg, and thyme into a coarse paste.

-- Transfer the chile mixture to a bowl and combine with the lime juice, vinegar, soy sauce, and oil.
-(The mixture will be very spicy; be careful while handling, and work in a well-ventilated area.)
+- Transfer the pepper mixture to a bowl and combine with the lime juice, vinegar, soy sauce, and oil.
+(The mixture will be very spicy.
+Be careful while handling, and work in a well-ventilated area.)